 If the “anti-subjugation” principle were taken seriously, it should apply based on a witness’s actual or perceived “closeness” to the president, regardless of whether the individual provides advice to the president on his constitutional responsibilities.
 It would apply first and foremost to the president’s spouse and other members of his immediate family, as well as to his closest friends and associates.
 There is no particular reason it should apply to members of the White House staff unless they have a relationship with the president that goes beyond the purely professional.

 One could have no better illustration of this point than the current administration.
-Numerous Trump associates have testified before Congress, including Donald Trump, Jr. (the president’s son), Jared Kushner (the president’s son and a key White House adviser), Michael Cohen (the president’s longtime personal lawyer), Roger Stone (a longtime political ally of the president) and Keith Schiller (the president’s longtime bodyguard).
+Numerous Trump associates have testified before Congress, including Donald Trump, Jr. (the president’s son), Jared Kushner (the president’s son-in-law and a key White House adviser), Michael Cohen (the president’s longtime personal lawyer), Roger Stone (a longtime political ally of the president) and Keith Schiller (the president’s longtime bodyguard).
 None of these individuals invoked absolute immunity, presumably because they either were not government employees at all or were being questioned solely about non-official matters (i.e., the 2016 presidential election).
 But these facts have absolutely nothing to do with whether their appearance before Congress promoted the perception (or reality) of the president’s alleged “subjugation” to Congress.